Bobby Witt: Texas Rangers

 Witt made his major league debut in 1986 and made 31 starts for the Rangers, finishing the season with an 11–9 record.
 Known for his control problems, he led the league with 143 walks in 157 2/3 innings pitched.
 The following season he led the league again in walks, this time with 140 in 143 innings.

 On August 2, 1987, Witt struck out four batters in one inning.
-He set the Texas Rangers club record set in 1990 with his seventh consecutive road win of the season, a feat that was not matched by a Rangers pitcher until Scott Feldman did it in 2009.
+In 1990, he set the Texas Rangers club record with his seventh consecutive road win of the season, a feat that was not matched by a Rangers pitcher until Scott Feldman did it in 2009.

 In 1990, he had the best season of his career, going 17–10 with a 3.36 ERA, the lowest of his career.
 He also established dominance, striking out 221 batters in 222 innings.
 He pitched for the Rangers until the 1992 season, when he was traded along with Jeff Russell and Rubén Sierra to division rival Oakland for Jose Canseco.